 Generating Love for Others

-Becoming a Person Who Says Three Things
+Becoming a Person Who Says Three Things.

 We know we are to love others.
 The Scriptures could not be clearer.
-Jesus announced the second greatest commandment was to love our neighbor as ourself.
+Jesus announced the second greatest commandment was to love our neighbor as ourselves.
 Furthermore, love is not just a command to the believer, it is a characteristic of a believer.
 That is, love is not just something a Christian does, love is who a Christian is.
 The apostle John says it concisely, “Beloved, let us love one another; for love is of God; and everyone that loveth is born of God, and knoweth God.”
 (1 John 4:7)

 The Bible is replete in spelling out what love looks like…both by example and by teaching.
 Primarily love is embodied in the example of Christ.
 Time and time again we see Christ in loving interaction with the rich, the poor, the sinner, the elite, the outcast, the downtrodden, the hurting, the suffering, the sick, men, women and children.
 Furthermore, love is described in the epistles: Love is patient.
 Love is kind.
 Love does not boast.
 Love is not easily provoked.
 Love does not envy.